PHOTO SHOOT PREPARATION GUIDE

-For Men – If you want to have some scruff in your shot, grow it a few days ahead of time so that it settles into place.
-If you would also like some clean shots you can shave at the studio.
-Pay attention to places you might normally overlook.
-Also remember to check your lips, if they are chapped might want to pick up some Chapstick a few days before and apply it daily 2 or 3 days before to minimize the crack lips.
+For Men – If you want to have some scruff in your shot, grow it a few days ahead of time, so it settles into place.
+If you have a beard and mustache and want to capture a clean look, you may shave in the studio.
+Pay attention to places you might usually overlook.
+Also, remember to check your lips.
+If they are chapped, you might want to pick up some Chapstick a few days before and apply it daily to minimize the crack lips.

-SOME FINAL HEADSHOT PREPARATION TIPS
+SOME FINAL PREPARATION TIPS

 Layout the outfits you are bringing to the photoshoot the day before to minimize the stress of getting ready.

 If you want to play a specific type of music during the photo shoot, let me know or bring it with you.
 I usually play soft music, but we can mix it up if you let me know.